Simon Fraser (Queensland politician): Personal life

-On the 5 September 1856, Fraser married Lucy Ann Simpson (died 1930) in London and together had 3 sons and five daughters.
+On 5 September 1856, Fraser married Lucy Ann Simpson (died 1930) in London and together had 3 sons and five daughters.
 He was greatly interested in church work and had been involved with the Grey Street Congregational Church since its establishment in 1866.
 Fraser also helped form the Brisbane Sunday School Union and was its president on three occasions.

 Fraser died in January 1889 at his home, Torbreck, in Highgate Hill.
 His funeral was held at his residence the next day and proceeded to the South Brisbane Cemetery.